suhank/zea-engine/docs/api/Math/Xfo.md

 <a name="Xfo"></a>

 ### Xfo
-Class representing an Xfo transform.
+Class representing an Xfo transform, which is a transformation decomposed into 3 component values.
+Translation, Orientation, and Scaling.

 **See**: [`setFromOther`](#setFromOther) [`fromMat4`](#fromMat4) [`setFromFloat32Array`](#setFromFloat32Array) [`fromJSON`](#fromJSON)